pulumi/terraform-provider-azurerm/website/docs/r/mariadb_virtual_network_rule.html.markdown

 * `subnet_id` - (Required) The ID of the subnet that the MariaDB server will be connected to.

 ~> **NOTE:** Due to [a bug in the Azure API](https://github.com/Azure/azure-rest-api-specs/issues/3719) this resource currently doesn't expose the `ignore_missing_vnet_service_endpoint` field and defaults this to `false`.
-Terraform will check during the provisioning of the Virtual Network Rule that the Subnet contains the Service Rule to verify that the Virtual Network Rule can be created.
+This provider will check during the provisioning of the Virtual Network Rule that the Subnet contains the Service Rule to verify that the Virtual Network Rule can be created.

 ## Attributes Reference